June 1, 1955

 December 1, 2000

-San Diego Rescue Mission opens Nueva Vida Haven (NVH) in response to the increasing need for emergency shelter services for homeless families.
+San Diego Rescue Mission opens Nueva Vida Haven (NVH), now called the Downtown Navigation Center, in response to the increasing need for emergency shelter services for homeless families.
 Each night, 60+ battered, homeless, or poor women and children, 12 and under, turn to the Mission as we are the only walk-in after hours shelter.

 January 1, 2004